jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ## Typing judgement

-The typing rules for records closely follow the rules (T-Rcd and T-Proj) in Chapter 11 of _Types and Programming Languages_ by Benjamin Pierce.
+The typing rules for records closely follow the rules (T-Rcd and T-Proj) in Chapter 11 of TAPL.

 ```
 data _⊢*_⦂_ : Context → ∀ {n} → Args (repeat 0 n) → Vec Type n → Set